 - Two essays: one entitled, “Why I Want to Teach,” which will address your motivation for entering the teaching profession and the community as a teacher, and a second essay title, “How do I believe the Call Me Mister program will benefit me as a student?”

-- A Charleston Southern University/CMM application submitted to Princeton McBride, Program Director.
+- A Charleston Southern University/CMM application submitted to Mr. Jimmy Freeman, Program Director.

 - Following the submission of the above items, an interview will be scheduled with the prospective program participants to ascertain their potential for teaching and their motivation for participation in the program, as well as to provide an opportunity for clarification of any information submitted through the application process.

 Program participants must meet the following guidelines and requirements:

 - Be accepted for enrollment at Charleston Southern University.

 - Apply for financial aid by completing a Free Application for Federal Student Aid (FAFSA) form.

 - Apply for the CMM program found at the official Call Me Mister website AND with the application requirements listed above.